roblaing/swipl-webapp-howto/README.md

 The string rehashed above was created by the browser from the user's login and password with Javascript's [Subtle​Crypto​.digest()](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/digest) mixed with some different secret salt stored as a hidden field in the login and registration forms.

 Thereby we create an irreversible (but reproducible) list of unique gibberish to store as an id cookie on the user's browser for the server to read.
-The same combination of login, password, secret salt, and hash function in any browser will reproduce the same cookie, making it inexcusable to send passwords over the internet to servers.

 If we point the browser at http://localhost:3030/signup and select John Smith as the username and Password1 as the password, the server sees the following cookie appear in the Request list: